ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

 Jobs, unlike applications which react to incoming HTTP requests, are meant to be used for running container images that contain an executable designed to run one time and then exit.
 Rather than specifying the full configuration of a job each time it is executed, you can create a `job definition` which acts as a "template" for the job.

-This job will read images from Cloud Object Storage, and then classify them using the Visual Recognition Service.
+This job will read images from {{site.data.keyword.cos_full_notm}}, and then classify them using the {{site.data.keyword.visualrecognitionshort}} Service.
 It will need to have access to service credentials for both services.

 1. On a terminal, run the following command to create a job definition,
    ```sh